Walk on the Wild Side (Lou Reed song): Inspiration and lyrics

 The lyrics of "Walk on the Wild Side" were groundbreaking and risqué for their time, telling stories not usually told in rock songs up to then and containing references to prostitution, transgender people, and oral sex.
 "I always thought it would be kinda fun to introduce people to characters they maybe hadn't met before, or hadn't wanted to meet", Reed said.

 Production, musicians, and musical elements

 "Walk on the Wild Side" was produced by David Bowie and Mick Ronson.

-"Walk on the Wild Side" is based on a simple chord progression alternating between C major and F major, or I and IV in harmonic analysis.
+"Walk on the Wild Side" is based on a simple plagal progression alternating between C major and F major, or I and IV in the key of C major.
 The pre-chorus introduces the ii chord (D minor).